Explore health content from A to Z.

 Try counseling or support groups.

-During the course of your treatment, you’ll have routine visits with your doctor.
+During the course of your treatment, you’ll have regular visits with your health care provider.
 You may also have tests.
-These allow your doctor to check your health and response to the treatment.
-After treatment ends, you and your doctor will discuss your treatment results.
+These let your health care provider check your health and see how well the treatment is working.
+After treatment ends, you and your health care provider will discuss the results.
 You’ll also discuss whether you need additional cancer treatments.

 For more information about cancer and its treatment, visit the websites listed below: